Learn about automotive mailing lists

-Automotive direct mail lists, sometimes known as “DMV mailing lists,” are available in the aftermarket, to reach vehicle owners for marketing purposes.
-Some of the most common types of vehicle owner lists that are available include:
+Reach automotive owners with automotive mail lists, sometimes known as “DMV mailing lists.”
+Mailing lists reach vehicle owners for marketing purposes.
+Some of the most common types of vehicle owner mailing lists reach:

-First, it’s important to understand the DPPA and Shelby Amendment: These types of lists may or may not come from state Departments of Motor Vehicles (DMVs).
-Vehicle owner lists are available in part because of the Driver’s Privacy Protection Act (DPPA).
-This enacted in 1994 by Congress as an amendment to 103 H.R.
+The DPPA and Shelby Amendment are important to understand: Automotive mail marketing lists may or may not come from state’s Department of Motor Vehicles (DMVs).
+In fact, they probably don’t!
+Vehicle owner lists aren’t usually sourced from DMVs in part because of the Driver’s Privacy Protection Act (DPPA).
+Congress enacted it as an amendment to 103 H.R.
 3355, the Violent Crime Control and Law Enforcement Act of 1994.
-The DPPA protects the privacy of drivers and was amended with the Shelby Amendment in 2000, which, in some cases, how vehicle owner mailing lists are possible today.
+The DPPA protects the privacy of drivers.
+The Shelby Amendment changed it in 2000.
+In some cases, this is how some vehicle owner mailing lists exist today.

-The Shelby Amendment requires states to obtain a driver’s consent before giving out any personal information whether for an individual or in bulk, although most vehicle owner mailing lists are not compiled from DMV records.
-In fact, most high-quality mailing lists today are compiled from multiple data sources, including automobile service chains and dealerships.
-These lists, sourced from multiple databases, tend to be more accurate.
+The Shelby Amendment requires states to obtain a driver’s consent before giving out any personal information.
+This is for an individual or in bulk.
+Most vehicle owner mailing lists do not come from DMV records, however.
+In fact, most high-quality mailing lists today come from multiple data sources.
+These sources include automobile service chains and dealerships.
+These lists, sourced from multiple databases, tend to be more accurate with more coverage.

-Today, many automotive lists are usually compiled from multiple sources including self-reported data from websites, financial and insurance companies, dealerships, automotive service chains and national OEM ownership clubs and lists.
+Today, many automotive mailing lists come from multiple sources including self-reported data from websites.
+It also comes from financial and insurance companies, dealerships, automotive service chains and national OEM ownership clubs and lists.

-Mailing lists of vehicle owners are different than other types of mailing lists, with the main difference being vehicle data.
+Automotive mailing lists are significantly different from other types of mailing lists.
+The main difference is vehicle data.